Should You Hire A Moving Company or Move Yourself in NYC?

 Not all companies will have the expertise or insurance coverage to move valuable artwork, antique furniture, or pianos.

-This is definitely true for moving pianos.
+This is true for moving pianos.

 Should You Move Yourself?